Cooperative learning in multi-agent systems from intermittent measurements: Proof of the main result

 or where we used the inequality $(1/2)^x \leq 1 - x/2$ for all $x \in [0,1]$.

-It remains to rephrase this bound in terms of the hitting times in the lazy Metropolis walk on $G$.
-We simply note that $[A']_{i,i'} = 1/4$ by construction, so Thus Combining this bound with Eq. (\ref{lambdap}) proves the lemma. \end{proof}
+It remains to rephrase this bound in terms of the hitting times in the very lazy Metropolis walk on $G$.
+We simply note that $[A']_{i,i'} = 1/4$ by construction, so Thus where we used the fact that ${\cal H} \geq 4$.
+Combining this bound with Eq. (\ref{lambdap}) proves the lemma. \end{proof}

 \ao{With this lemma in place, we can now proceed to prove the first half of Theorem \ref{mainthm}, namely the bound of Eq. (\ref{eq:connected}). }

 \begin{proof}[Proof of Eq. (\ref{eq:connected})] We use Proposition \ref{remark:eqrewrite} to write a bound for $E[Z(t+1) ~|~ v(t)]$ in terms of the largest eigenvalue $\lambda_{\rm max}(A(t))$.
 Indeed, as we remarked previously in Eq. (\ref{yminusmu}), we therefore have that where we used the fact that $\lambda_{\rm max}(A(t)) \leq 1$ since $A(t)$ is a substochastic matrix.
 Next, we have and finally